mozilla-services/docs/source/loop/apis.rst

     - **participants**, An array containing a list of the current room participants object with these properties:

-      - **displayName**, The user-friendly name that should be displayed for this participant
+      - **displayName**, The user-friendly name that should be displayed for this participant.
       - **account**, If the user is logged in, this is the FxA account name or MSISDN that was used to authenticate the user for this session.
-      - **roomConnectionId**, An id, unique within the room for the lifetime of the room, used to identify a partcipant for the duration of one instance of joining the room.
+      - **id**, An id, unique within the room for the lifetime of the room, used to identify a partcipant for the duration of one instance of joining the room.
 If the user departs and re-joins, this id will change.